 - Africa: 19 total countries (two currently)

-- Latin America and the Caribbean: 21 total countries (five currently)
+- Latin America and the Caribbean: 23 total countries (seven currently)

 - Asia: 21 total countries (six currently)